navilera/NavilIME/README.md

 ```

 ## How configure a keyboard layout
-Modify Keyboard.dat from the installation folder (default is C:\Program Files\NavilIME).
+Modify Keyboard.dat from the installation folder (default are C:\Program Files\NavilIME and c:\Program Files (x86)\NavilIME).
 Write an one of following list.

 * 318Na
 * 2